JustinSu77/Test/README.md

 ### Create empty map

-The following code will demonnstrate how to create an empty map and print it.
+The following code will demonstrate how to create an empty map and print it.

 ```go
 package main